capjan/CoreLib/Core/Doc/Parser/AttributeBasedOptions.md

     [Option("r|recursive", "remove directories and their contents recursively")] public bool Recursive { get; set; }

-    // please h|help and v|version is added by inheriting from CliOptions }
+    // The options h|help and v|version are inherited from CliOptions }
 ```